 In climate policy, as across environmental challenges, urgency must meet solutions—science demands action, but despair achieves nothing.
 Yet this crisis offers no technological fix: the deliberate destruction of industrial infrastructure as a weapon of war represents environmental catastrophe by design.

-Trita Parsi, executive vice president of the Quincy Institute for Responsible Statecraft, described conditions in Tehran as resembling "armageddon" and warned that "history will not forgive" those who advocated for military strikes that have resulted in mass civilian environmental exposure.
+Trita Parsi, executive vice president of the Quincy Institute for Responsible Statecraft, described conditions in Tehran as resembling "armageddon" and warned that those who advocated for military strikes that have resulted in mass civilian environmental exposure.